mastodon/documentation/content/en/user/run-your-own.md

 {{< caption-link url="https://marketplace.digitalocean.com/apps/mastodon" caption="Mastodon 1-Click Install Image on DigitalOcean" >}}

-The 1-Click Install does assume a single-machine setup.
-Mastodon scales quite well horizontally.
-If your needs outgrow the capacity of a single machine, Mastodon can be divided into multiple app servers, background workers, multiple Redis backends, PostgreSQL replicas -- but the 1-click Install won't cut it.
+The 1-Click Install will deploy as a single-machine setup that can be scaled by adding CPU, memory or disk capacity to your Droplet.

+If the needs of your deployment outgrow those abilities, you can reconfigure to load balance across multiple app servers, use dedicated servers for background workers, or use external databases servers -- but these options are outside of the scope of the initial 1-Click Install.

 If you're interested in installing, configuring and managing everything on your own, proceed here: